 Emerging Findings from the Joint Evaluation of the Protection of the Rights of Refugees during COVID-19

 The COVID-19 pandemic has exacerbated the pre-existing protection risks for refugees and host communities and challenged the protection of their fundamental rights.

-2020 was a productive year for the Evaluation Service.
-In this year-end report, we share with you the progress we made towards achieving our strategic goals in 2020 and evaluating what works for UNHCR and the people we serve.
+2021 was a challenging yet productive year for the Evaluation Service.
+This year-end report illustrates the progress that we have made towards our strategic goals outlined in the 2018-2022 Evaluation Strategy.

 What we do

 UNHCR's Evaluation Service provides evaluative evidence so we can obtain an impartial reflection on our performance and results, generate lessons from experience and find ways to improve.
 The overall purpose of any evaluation is to contribute to both learning and accountability and inform our strategic choices.

 With our evaluations, we seek answers to questions such as: Have the right things been undertaken?
 Are we doing them on a scale that will make a difference in the lives of persons of concern?
 How well have things been done and how do we know this?
 What results have been achieved?
 Are there better ways of achieving them?
 To what extent can a certain result be attributed to a specific intervention?

 The Evaluation Service is independent of the management functions and reports directly to the High Commissioner.